d4rken-org/sdmaid/PRIVACY_POLICY.md

 ## AccessibilityService API

-SD Maid contains optional features that utilize Androids AccessibilityService API to automate tedious actions.
+SD Maid contains optional features that utilize Android's AccessibilityService API to automate tedious actions.

 Usage of the AccessibilityService API is optional, opt-in and can be disabled at any time.